 \subsection{Alternative explanations for ETV}

-We investigated if the cyclic period modulation can also be driven by magnetic activity cycles \citep{Applegate1992} of the secondary component of NSVS 14256825, as it is a convective red dwarf star with an effective temperature of 3077 K and a mass of $0.095 M_{\odot}$ \citep{NehirBulut2022}.
-By using the online tool of \citet{Volschow2016}$\footnote{\url{http://theory-starformation-group.cl/applegate/index.php}}$, we calculate the energy demand ($\Delta E / E_2$) for two different models: (i) the finite-shell two-zone model; \citep{Volschow2016}; and (ii) the thin-shell model \citep{Tian2009}.
+We have investigated if the cyclic period modulation can also be driven by magnetic activity cycles \citep{Applegate1992} of the secondary component of NSVS 14256825, as it is a convective red dwarf star with an effective temperature of 3077 K and a mass of $0.095 M_{\odot}$ \citep{NehirBulut2022}.
+Using the online tool of \citet{Volschow2016}$\footnote{\url{http://theory-starformation-group.cl/applegate/index.php}}$, we calculated the energy demand ($\Delta E / E_2$) for two different models: (i) the finite-shell two-zone model \citep{Volschow2016} and (ii) the thin-shell model \citep{Tian2009}.
 We also calculated the requirements for the spin-orbit coupling model \citep{Lanza2020}.
 To explain the observed ETV modulation, the magnetic activity of the secondary must meet the criterion $(\Delta E/E_2<<1)$ for the energy demand.
-All the calculated energy ratios for a period modulation 7-48 yrs are found to be larger than the threshold.
+All the calculated energy ratios for a period modulation of 7 to 48 yrs were found to be larger than the threshold.
 Thus, we investigated the requirements for the spin-orbit coupling model (Applegate-Lanza) to account for residual changes in the O-C stable model fits.
-For both datasets A and B, these are 22s and 43s over T=18 yr and T=26 yr respectively.
-Following the rationale of \cite{ Mai2022} and \citet{Lanza2020} equations, the change in rotational energy $\Delta E_{rot} \sim -(2-3) \times 10^{32} J$ is smaller than the maximum energy available $(4.4-6.3) \times 10^{32} J$ from luminosity changes over the time-scale for O-C variability in the secondary star $E_{max}= L_{2} \times T$.
+For the two datasets, A and B, these are 22s and 43s over T=18 yr and T=26 yr, respectively.
+Following the rationale of the equations of \cite{ Mai2022} and \citet{Lanza2020}, the change in rotational energy $\Delta E_{rot} \sim -(2-3) \times 10^{32} J$ is smaller than the maximum energy available $(4.4-6.3) \times 10^{32} J$ from luminosity changes over the timescale for O-C variability in the secondary star $E_{max}= L_{2} \times T$.